MPAS-Dev/compass/docs/users_guide/ocean/test_groups/hurricane.rst

 analysis step
 ^^^^^^^^^^^^^
 The analysis step plots the timeseries data at each observation station to compare the modeled and observed data.
-Both NOAA and UGS station data is used for the validation.
+Both NOAA and USGS station data is used for the validation.